marknelsonengineer/empire/BOOST_TEST.md

      alt="Boost Logo"
 />

+@brief Document how [Boost Test] is confgured and used

 _Test everything that could possibly break_

 _The acceptance test makes the customer satisfied that the software provides the